okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 ![Added File](images/AddedFile.PNG)

-*Note: For georeferencing in ArcPro, JPGs are the preferred file type.*
+*Note: For georeferencing in ArcGIS Pro, JPGs are the preferred file type.*

 #### Georeferencing
 Once a file has been added to the project, the georeferencing process can begin.